 - Nubian Museum

-This tour really does emphasise the significance of the Nile to the ancient Egyptians as the lifeline of Egypt, and their main means of transportation.
 We continue to visit sites by boat today – on the west bank, and on an island.
 In the morning we cross the Nile to the West, the ‘Land of the Dead’, to visit several rock cut tombs set high in the desert hillside.
 We visit tombs of governors of this area dating to the Old and Middle Kingdoms.
-The tomb of Harkhuf, Overseer of Foreign Troops during the 6th dynasty reign of Pepi II, is of particular interest as it is inscribed with a copy of a letter sent by Pepi II as a boy-king to Harkhuf asking him to bring a pygmy back from his trading expedition to Sudan, to dance for him in the palace.
+The tomb of Harkhuf, Overseer of Foreign Troops during the Sixth dynasty reign of Pepi II (c.
+2278 -2184 BC), is of particular interest as it is inscribed with a copy of a letter sent by Pepi II as a boy-king to Harkhuf asking him to bring a pygmy back from his trading expedition to Sudan to dance for him in the palace.

-We shall then visit Elephantine Island, site of the ancient town of Abu (meaning ‘elephant’ and ‘ivory’ in Ancient Egyptian), Aswan’s predecessor, where we see the remains of this trading entrepot and garrison town, and its temples, including the remains of the Temple of Khnum, the ram-headed creator god associated with the Nile and cataract, and the temples of his consort Satet, reconstructed by the German Archaeological Institute working here.
-Here we visit the best preserved example of a Nileometer, used to measure the annual flood levels.
-We will note the mud brick tombs of the mummified rams associated with the cult of Khnum, as we shall see some of these rams on display in the Nubian Museum this afternoon.
-We will also look into a Middle Kingdom cult shrine of Heqa-ib, a deified Old Kingdom governor of Elephantine, whose tomb we will have noted earlier this morning at Qubbet el-Hawa.
+We shall then visit Elephantine Island, site of the ancient town of Abu (meaning ‘elephant’ and ‘ivory’ in Ancient Egyptian), Aswan’s predecessor, where we see the remains of this trading entrepot and garrison town, and its temples, including the remains of the Temple of Khnum, the ram-headed creator god associated with the Nile and the cataract, and the temples of his consort Satet, reconstructed by the German Archaeological Institute.
+Here we visit the best preserved example of a Nileometer used to measure the annual flood levels.
+We will note the mud brick tombs of the mummified rams associated with the cult of Khnum, as we shall go on to see at least one of these rams on display in the Nubian Museum this afternoon.
+We will also come across a Middle Kingdom cult shrine of Heqa-ib, a deified Old Kingdom governor of Elephantine, whose tomb we will have noted earlier this morning at Qubbet el-Hawa.

 Today’s program concludes with a visit to the Nubian Museum, an archaeological and ethnographic museum tracing the history and culture of ancient and modern Nubia.
 (Overnight Aswan) BL